Igorttdp/Igorttdp/README.md

 ## Hey, I'm Igor.
 Glad to see you here!

-- 📘 Studying React && Python and Django.
+- 📘 Studying Next && Nest.
 - 📚 Day by day acquiring more knowledge.
 - 📫 Contact-me on email: igorttdp.dev@gmail.com